OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 Overview and Architecture
 =========================

 The VMware vCenter drivers enable OpenNebula to access one or more vCenter servers that manages one or more ESX Clusters.
 Each ESX Cluster is presented in OpenNebula as an aggregated hypervisor, i.e. as an OpenNebula host.
-Note that OpenNebula scheduling decisions are therefore made at ESX Cluster level, vCenter then uses the DRS component to select the actual ESX host and Datastore to deploy the Virtual Machine.
+Note that OpenNebula scheduling decisions are therefore made at ESX Cluster level, vCenter then uses the DRS component to select the actual ESX host and Datastore to deploy the Virtual Machine, although the datastore can be explicitly selected from OpenNebula.

 As the figure shows, OpenNebula components see two hosts where each represents a cluster in a vCenter.
 You can further group these hosts into OpenNebula clusters to build complex virtual data centers for your user groups in OpenNebula.